 Calculate CPH for individual departments and positions

 Determine which positions in which departments are the most expensive to fill.
 You then will be able to determine if the reasons for such are validated because of expensive recruitment costs tied to the position.
-Or it might present a cost-saving and efficiency opportunity.
+Or it might present a cost-saving opportunity.

 Calculate CPH forecast future spending